 - When making a payment by bank transfer or credit card, please choose the ‘Tuition fees’ option and enter the relevant amount.
 This applies to deposits and balance payments.

 A limited number of pre-sessional places are offered each year, and these are allocated on a first-come, first-served basis.
 Applicants should apply as early as possible to be sure of securing a place.

 Whether you have questions about your application or student life, or you would like to meet a member of staff from the School you wish to study in, you can do so no matter where you live.

 - learn about studying at the University of St Andrews as a postgraduate or undergraduate student

 - adapt to living and studying in the UK

 The course consists of English for Academic Purposes (EAP) classes, combined with a series of academic lectures and seminars.
 These sessions will help you to enhance your academic reading, writing, listening and speaking skills, as well as your understanding of good academic practice in higher education.

-Some or all in-person teaching on this course may be changed to online teaching if health and safety measures in summer 2021 require us to take this step.
+Some or all in-person teaching on this course may change to online teaching depending on health and safety measures in summer 2023.

 Assessment and learning outcomes